 This book is packaged in an innovative manner.
-The 170-page printed textbook is actually a précis of a much longer manuscript, which is produced in the form of a CD-ROM bound into the back of the book.
-Each chapter of the précis references the more detailed coverage and full-color illustrations which are contained on the CD-ROM, which is provided for readers who wish to delve more deeply into the material.
+The 170-page printed textbook is actually a précis of a much longer manuscript, which is produced in the form of downloadable resources.
+Each chapter of the précis references the more detailed coverage and full-color illustrations which are contained on the downloadable resources, which is provided for readers who wish to delve more deeply into the material.

 "...this volume should be very useful to anyone who would like to learn more about specific topics in cognitive psychology....this book could be used as a textbook in a graduate-level cognition course.
 In sum, this volume is an exciting development in textbook writing.
 It opens up doors to different ways of learning and teaching.
 Moreover, it is clearly unique."